hanami/guides/content/introduction/getting-started.md

 * `public` will contain compiled static assets.
 * `spec` contains our tests.

-Go ahead and install our gem dependency with Bundler; then we can launch a development server:
+Go ahead and install our gem dependencies with Bundler; then we can launch a development server:

 ```shell
 $ bundle install